srikanthmalla/UKF/README.md

 ## Basic Build Instructions

 1. Clone this repo.
+Either run `./start.sh` from `/src` folder or follow the below steps.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./UnscentedKF` Previous versions use i/o from text files.
-The current state uses i/o from the simulator.
+4. Run it: `./UnscentedKF`
+from the simulator.

 ![alt text](ukf_flow.png)